jessesquires/jessesquires.com/projects.md

 ### Swift Unwrapped

-I co-host the [Swift Unwrapped](https://swiftunwrapped.github.io) podcast with my good friend, [JP Simard](https://www.jpsim.com).
-We started this podcast in February 2017 and continue to publish new episodes.
-We have welcomed a number of guests to our show, including members of the [Swift Core Team](https://swift.org/community/#community-structure).
+I co-hosted the [Swift Unwrapped](https://swiftunwrapped.github.io) podcast with my good friend, [JP Simard](https://www.jpsim.com) from February 2017 to June 2021.
+We welcomed a number of guests to our show, including members of the [Swift Core Team](https://swift.org/community/#community-structure).
 We were even mentioned on the official Swift [blog post announcing the Swift 5.1 release](https://swift.org/blog/swift-5-1-released/).
+During its lifetime, the podcast was downloaded over 800,000 times.
+You can listen to episodes [here](https://swiftunwrapped.github.io).

 ### Swift Weekly Brief